PotHix/pothix.github.com/content/places/_index.md

 +++

-It's been a while since I wanted to list the places I visited, especially because people usually ask me to list them.
+It's been a while since I wanted to list the places I visited, especially because people usually ask me to list them or give more information about places they want to visit.
 The plan is to add links and pictures to many of the places here.

 I also have here a guide on how I [travel (without kids)](/places/travelwithoutkids), because people ask for tips from time to time.

 Now let's go for the list!
-I'm Brazilian, so I will list Brazil first because it will have many more cities and I still want to visit all states. ;)
+I'm Brazilian, so I will list Brazil first because it will have a lot more cities (the plan is to visit all states 😉).

 + [🇦🇹 Austria, Pertisau](pertisau)
 + 🇧🇷 Ceará, Fortaleza